-Back to the knit pouf details, it is about 20″ in diameter and 14″ in height but the dimension is all depending on how much you stuff the pouf.
-The more you stuff to stretch the pouf and you will get a bigger pouf.
+Back to the knit pouf details, it is about 20″ in diameter and 14″ in height, but the dimensions depend on how much you stuff the pouf.
+The more you stuff to stretch the pouf, the more you will get a bigger pouf.
 You can stuff it with some cheap duvets or a similar stool bean bag.
-If you like a more rigid heavy pouf, you might stuff it with old blankets, old clothes or towels, etc.
+If you like a more rigid heavy-knit pouf, you might stuff it with old blankets, old clothes or towels, etc.

-Grab some ropes and start knitting yours today.
+Grab some ropes and start making a knit pouf today.

 Knit Pouf Ottoman Pattern